pravine9/question-bank/README.md

 # Question Bank

-This project provides a lightweight Flask app for revising question banks.
+This project provides a lightweight web interface for revising question banks.
 The questions are scraped from an external site and saved as JSON.
 A few helper scripts take care of collecting and cleaning this data.
 The web interface then lets you practise a subset of questions entirely in the